GrottoPress/shield/docs/11-AUTHORIZATION.md

 1. Set up *Lucky* actions:

    By default, all *Lucky* actions are required to check authorization for the current user, by calling `#authorize`.
-This should be the first call in the block passed to the route's macro:

    ```crystal
    # ->>> src/actions/posts/show.cr